 A cold cocked beretta.

-… I move on, wandering a few blocks before stopping to look at wrecked condo that’s being cleared of debris by a day laborer.
-He’s coughing hard from the dust he’s stirred up since he has no filter on.
-That’s when I notice it, the grime, the flood has left everywhere, on everything.
+… I move on, wandering a few blocks before stopping to look at a day laborer clearing debris from a wrecked condo.
+The laborer has no filter mask on and is coughing hard from the dust he’s stirred up.
+That’s when I notice it, the dust and grime that the flood has left everywhere, on everything

 It’s funny how fast you can feel like a dick.